mac-s-g/react-json-view/README.md

 # react-json-view
-Interactive JSON display wrapped up in a react component.
+Interactive JSON viewer wrapped up in a react component.

 This component provides a responsive interface for displaying JSON in a web browser.
 NPM offers a distribution of the source that's transpiled to ES5; so you can include this component with *any web-based javascript application*.